 - Small aquaculture business

-- Private nonprofit organization
+- Private not-for-profit organization

 - Tribal business